 Su Rule (Principal Instructor)

-Su first came across Tai Chi in the early 1980’s and studied with Doctor Li Wong, a traditional Chinese doctor who teaches and prescribes Qigong and Tai Chi to his patients for prevention and recovery from illness.
+Su first began Tai Chi in the early 1980’s, studying with Doctor Li Wong, a traditional Chinese doctor teaching and prescribing Qigong and Tai Chi to his patients for prevention and recovery from illness.

-In the 1990’s, Su began training with Master Charles Tsui-Po and gained national and international recognition after competing at numerous local, state and national competitions and as Australia’s representative in two World Wushu Championships and five World Traditional Championships held in Asia.
-As part of her own training and development, Su began teaching for Golden Lion Academy in 2000.
+In the 1990’s, Su began training with Master Charles Tsui-Po and gained national and international recognition after competing at numerous local, state and national competitions; and eventually as Australia’s female representative in two World Wushu Championships and five World Traditional Championships held in Asia.
+As part of her own development, and in parallel with competition training, Su gained a 1st Degree Black Sash, 3rd Duan Grading and began teaching for Master Charles in 2000.

-In 2009, Su ‘found’ the Wudang style while competing at the 3rd World Traditional Championships in Wudang, China.
-At this time, very few people had heard of the style, outside of China.
-After studying and training on her own for 2 years, Su decided to enter a competition in Hong Kong, performing the Contemporary Wudang 28, as well as a Fu Chen and a Sword routine.
-It was here she met Wudang Master Yun Xiang Tseng (Wudang Chen) who encouraged her to train in Wudang, China.
-Su is honoured to have been a student of Grand Master Zhong Yun Long and to now be recognised as Wudang San Feng Australia.
+In 2008, Su discovered the Wudang style while competing at the 3rd World Traditional Championships in Wudang, China.
+After studying and training on her own for 2 years, Su entered an international competition in Hong Kong and met Wudang Master Yun Xiang Tseng (Wudang Chen) who invited her to train in Wudang, China.
+Su is honoured to have been a student of Grand Master Zhong Yun Long and to be recognised as Wudang San Feng Australia.

-On her return from training in Wudang in 2011, Su founded Chi Generation and set up classes to teach this beautiful style of Tai Chi.
-From small beginnings, Su now runs a full timetable of weekly classes, regular workshops and annual retreats, both here in the hills and travelling to regional centres to share her knowledge and passion for the Wudang style.
+On her return from training in Wudang in 2011, Su founded Chi Generation and began teaching this beautiful style of Tai Chi here in Australia.
+From small beginnings, Su now runs a full timetable of weekly classes, with regular workshops and annual retreats here in the hills and in the regional centres of Victoria, sharing her passion for Tai Chi and the Wudang style.